Signs Of Life

 - Wild strawberry

-Hard and soft mast is consumed during the fall when antler development and lactation cease, allowing deer to build up their fat reserves for the rigors of the breeding season and winter.
-Acorns and corn are low in protein but have a high energy content, so they are staple foods in areas where they are available.
+Hard (Acorns,Hickory) and soft mast (Apples) are a whitetails main focous during the fall when antler development has finished and does have weaned their fawns, allowing deer to build up their fat reserves for the rigors of the breeding season and the upcoming winter.
+Acorns and corn are low in protein but have a huge high energy and fat content, so they are staple foods in areas where they are available.

 - Beech nuts

 Grasses rarely are a preferred food item of whitetails, except during the early growth stages when the grass shoots are more digestible, from April through June.
 Cereal grains, such as oats, wheat, and rye, are highly preferred.